What is the Garbage Cleaner PUA?

 How did potentially unwanted applications install on my computer?

-Research shows that Garbage Cleaner is no longer available for download on its "official" website.
-Now this app is available for download on various sites that offer cracked/pirated software and unofficial software activation ('cracking') tools.
-It is important to mention that it is not legal neither to use pirated software or activate licensed software with unofficial, third party activation tools.
+Research shows that Garbage Cleaner is no longer available for download on its "official" website, however, this app is now available for download on various sites that offer cracked/pirated software and unofficial software activation ('cracking') tools.
+Note that it is illegal to use pirated software or activate licensed software with unofficial, third party activation tools.

 How to avoid installation of potentially unwanted applications?